andyp1per/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteH7v2/README.md

 receive pin for UARTn.
 The Tn pin is the transmit pin for UARTn.

  - SERIAL0 -> USB
- - SERIAL1 -> UART1 (DJI VTX, DMA-enabled)
+ - SERIAL1 -> UART1 (DJI-RX, DMA-enabled)
- - SERIAL2 -> UART2 (VTX)
+ - SERIAL2 -> UART2 (Telem2, DMA-enabled) (connected to internal BT module)
- - SERIAL3 -> UART3 (GPS, DMA-enabled)
+ - SERIAL3 -> UART3 (VTX)
- - SERIAL4 -> UART4 (DMA-enabled)
+ - SERIAL4 -> UART4 (GPS, DMA-enabled)
  - SERIAL5 -> not available
- - SERIAL6 -> UART6 (RX/SBUS, DMA-enabled)
+ - SERIAL6 -> UART6 (RX, DMA-enabled)
  - SERIAL7 -> UART7 (ESC Telemetry)

 ## RC Input

 RC input is configured on the R6 (UART6_RX) pin.
-It supports all serial RC protocols except PPM.
-For protocols requiring half-duplex serial to transmit telemetry (such as FPort) you should setup SERIAL6 with half-duplex, pin-swap and inversion enabled.
+It supports all RC protocols except PPM.
+For protocols requiring half-duplex serial to transmit telemetry (such as FPort) you should configure SERIAL6 with half-duplex, pin-swap and inversion enabled.

 ## FrSky Telemetry

-FrSky Telemetry is supported using the T6 pin (UART6 transmit).
-You need to set the following parameters to enable support for FrSky S.PORT
+FrSky Telemetry is supported using the Tx pin of any UART including SERIAL6/UART6 .
+You need to set the following parameters to enable support for FrSky S.PORT (example shows SERIAL6).

   - SERIAL6_PROTOCOL 10
   - SERIAL6_OPTIONS 7

 ## OSD Support

-The KakuteH7Mini v2 supports OSD using OSD_TYPE 1 (MAX7456 driver).
+The KakuteH7 v2 supports OSD using OSD_TYPE 1 (MAX7456 driver).

 ## PWM Output

-The KakuteH7Mini v2 supports up to 9 PWM outputs.
-The pads for motor output M1 to M4 on the motor connectors and M5 to M8 on separate pads, plus M9 for LED strip or another PWM output.
+The KakuteH7 supports up to 9 PWM outputs.
+The pads for motor output M1 to M8 on the two motor connectors, plus M9 for LED strip or another PWM output.

 The PWM is in 5 groups: